 On the same day as the 50:50 launch Mayor of London, Sadiq Khan, announced his Business Advisory Board – a hugely talented, high-calibre group of 16 members, drawn from a diverse range of disciplines and experiences and based on merit.
 Of the 16, it is worth noting that 10 are women (63%), 5 are non-white/from a different cultural background (31%), 1 is known LGBT (6%) and 5 are from technology/non-traditional sectors (31%).
 This shows diversity and difference in its broadest sense – something I refer to as diversity of POETS (Perspective, Outlook, Experience, Thought, Sector and Social background).
 Of course, you are likely to find greater diversity of POETS outside of traditional pools or gatekeepers.
 So, we should stop making excuses – the talent is out there and can be appointed on merit.
 The trouble is that for the old-guard or gatekeepers who have become accustomed to privilege and preference, equality and merit can feel like oppression.
 If the detractors of equality of representation and diverse perspectives truly believed in merit in a democracy, like ours, then I believe that we would see gender representation in most senior walks of life being closer to 60:40 (in favour of women) not 30:70 (as is now), let alone equality at 50:50.

-The talent is out there but the opportunity has not been out there – so, please do #AskHerToStand and open the floodgates for all the talented women to represent in order to address this inequality and take advantage of the different sources of talent.
+The talent is out there but the opportunity has not been there – so, please do #AskHerToStand and open the floodgates for all the talented women to represent in order to address this inequality and for us all to take advantage of the different sources of talent.
 It really is better for everyone!

 Source: House of Commons Information Office